Hessam-Emami/SnappCompose/README.md

 Want to contribute?
 Great!

-In order to build and work with the app put your google map's token as
+In order to build and work with the app put your google map's token to your local.properties file as follows:
 >google.maps.key=YOUR_KEY
-to your local.properties file!

 All pull requests and comments are welcome!
 You can also check Todos section if you need a hint for contribution.